caiks/WBOT02/README.md

 lengthsHyperSkewness: 7.36744
 ```

+Compared to model 45, model 46 seems to be be more interested in darks and figures, but perhaps that is simply because the model is less 'complete'.
+It could, however, be because at the higher valency more detail is resolvable, which explains the darks.
+Model 45 does seem to be more interested in backgrounds and patterns.

+Comparing the contour maps between 45 and 46 we can see that there is a distinct difference in valency with much less detail in the darks and lights.

+There does not seem to be much improvement after 1m events or with 48 videos, whether with 5 valency or 10 valency.
+In 46 some of the larger frames do not have the right distribution, so perhaps not rolling up the values correctly.
+Model 45 seems to have better representations, although less detailed.
+Suggests that linked variables might be better, or ordered values.
+Perhaps we could divide into fewer cells and have more active history.

 47 vs 46 - added min entropy, growth is reduced, multiplier increases slightly, more normal statistics?, compare qualitative

 model 47 -